Childhood Acute Myeloid Leukemia Treatment (Patient)

 The risk factors for developing childhood AML, childhood CML, JMML, TMD, and MDS are similar.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your child's doctor if you think your child may be at risk.
 Possible risk factors for childhood AML, childhood CML, JMML, TMD, and MDS include the following:

 Possible signs of childhood AML, childhood CML, JMML, or MDS include fever, feeling tired, and easy bleeding or bruising.

 These and other symptoms may be caused by childhood AML, childhood CML, JMML, or MDS.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with a doctor if your child has any of the following problems:

 The symptoms of TMD may include the following:

 Tests that examine the blood and bone marrow are used to detect (find) and diagnose childhood AML, childhood CML, JMML, TMD, and MDS.

 The following tests and procedures may be used: